United States military chaplains: Organization

 Within the United States Department of Defense, the Armed Forces Chaplains Board (AFCB) advises the Secretary of Defense and the Under Secretary of Defense for Personnel and Readiness on religious, ethical, and moral matters, as well as policy issues affecting religious ministry and the free exercise of religion within the military services.
 The three Chiefs of Chaplains and three active-duty Deputy Chiefs of Chaplains of the Army, Navy, and Air Force are its members.

 A military chaplain must be endorsed by a religious organization in order to serve on active duty.
 In the contemporary U.S. military, endorsement is a complex area and many different paths are available.
 This religious endorsement must be maintained throughout the chaplain's military service and can be withdrawn at any time for religious or disciplinary reasons by the religious body with which the chaplain is affiliated, though provisions exist for exceptional cases.
 A military chaplain's rank is based on years of service and promotion selection from the appropriate peer group.
 Each is identified in uniform both by rank and religious affiliation insignia that indicate as well the branch of service.
+Chaplains should be referred to as "chaplain" and not captain or major and in written documents that rank would be written as CH (Capt.) for example.